How to fix 404 errors in Laravel application authenication

 chsh -s $(which zsh)

-Once the command runs successfully, restart your session in order for the terminal to start in the new shell environment.
+Once the command runs successfully, you will need to restart your session in order for the terminal to start in the new shell environment.
 Once the terminal starts, the Zsh configuration scripts starts automatically to enable the user to configure settings and preferences.
-We are not going to do any configurations at this time and will leave this for later once all the components are installed and ready.
+We are not going to do any configurations at this time and will leave this for later once all the compoents are installed and ready.
 On the prompt, select 0 to Exit and create a placeholder .zshrc file so that the script doesn't run again.

 (0) Exit, creating the file ~/.zshrc containing just a comment.